stormpath/stormpath-documentation/source/auth_n.rst

   :local:
   :depth: 2

 This section assumes that you are already familiar both with :ref:`how-login-works` and the concept of Stormpath :ref:`LDAP Directories <about-ldap-dir>`.
+The instructions in this section apply to all LDAP user directories, including Active Directory, with two exceptions:

+- If you are using an LDAP user directory in conjunction with **Active Directory Federation Services**, you will want to read the :ref:`adfs` section below.

+- If you are using Azure Active Directory, then you will want to read the :ref:`azure` section.

 Mirror Directories and LDAP
 ---------------------------